Community Interpreter Training

 Participants of the training engage in role-playing scenarios and small group exercises and examine case studies during class time.

-fact sheet describing the recently completed May-June 2011 CIT Training.
+fact sheet describes more about the CIT Training.

 Interested in Community Interpreter Training?
 Read about the May-June 2011 Course